cstuder/api-datasette/README.md

 If Datasette has changed: Re-run plugin installations, i.e. `poetry run datasette install datasette-cluster-map`.

-If any dependencies have changed: Run `poetry export --without-hashes -f requirements.txt --output requirements.txt` and commit the file.

 If new plugins are required, add their installation to `post_compile`.

 ### Initial setup